ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IFacility.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.use_local_time_offset`
+              - Opt whether to use a local time offset from GMT.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.local_time_offset`
+              - The amount of the time offset from GMT, if this option is used.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.use_terrain`
+              - Opt whether to set altitude automatically by using terrain data.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.graphics`
+              - Get the 2D Graphics properties of the facility.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.position`
+              - Get the position of the facility.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.terrain_norm`
+              - Set the normal to the local terrain.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.terrain_norm_data`
+              - Data used in specifying terrain slope.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.graphics_3d`
+              - Get the 3D Graphics properties of the facility.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.access_constraints`
+              - Get the constraints imposed on the facility.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.height_above_ground`
+              - Height of facility above its model of the ground.
+Height is measured along the normal to surface defined by reference ellipsoid of the central body.
+Facility models the ground as an ellipsoid passing through the ground position.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.altitude_reference`
+              - Gets or sets the altitude reference of the object.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.atmosphere`
+              - This property is deprecated.
+The new RFEnvironment property can be used to configure atmospheric models.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.radar_clutter_map`
+              - Returns the radar clutter map.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.radar_cross_section`
+              - Returns the radar cross sectoin.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.save_terrain_mask_data_in_binary`
+              - Save terrain az-el mask data in binary.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.lighting_obstruction_model`
+              - Gets or sets the obstruction model used in lighting computations.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.lighting_max_step`
+              - Gets or sets the maximum step size to use when computing lighting.
+Only applies (and only can be set) when LightingObstructionModel is eLightingObstructionAzElMask or eLightingObstructionTerrain.
+Uses Time Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.laser_environment`
+              - Gets the laser environment.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.rf_environment`
+              - Gets the RF environment.
             * - :py:attr:`~ansys.stk.core.stkobjects.IFacility.max_range_when_computing_az_el_mask`
+              - Gets or sets the maximum range to use when computing the az el mask using terrain data.
+Zero indicates to use algorithm default.
+Only applies when GetAzElMask returns eTerrainData (cannot be set if eMaskFile).
+Uses Distance Dimension.

 Import detail